In accordance with SRA Transparency Guidance 2018, please find below our approach to fees and service for the delivery

-All fee structures are based on an hourly rate which is between £180 and £275 per hour (excluding VAT).
+All fee structures are based on an hourly rate which is between £100 and £335 per hour (excluding VAT).
 The range of hourly rates reflects the seniority of the person undertaking the work.

 Any estates with no valid will, or any form of contention, or with assets outside of the UK, will be quoted on a case by case basis using an hourly rate.
 Please contact us directly to discuss your particular needs.

 Disbursements are expenses that are payable to third parties.
 We handle to payment of disbursements on your behalf to ensure a smoother process.

 All disbursements are in addition to the above charges.

 The disbursements we usually anticipate are detailed below.
 This is not an exhaustive list and other disbursements may apply depending on the probate process.

 - Probate application fee (£273 in February 2023).

 - Bankruptcy search advertisement – only Land Charges Department searches (£2.40 per beneficiary).

 - Anti-Money Laundering searches – checks on sanctions, PEPs, address, ID and similar (roughly £5 per individual based in UK, and around £16 for individuals who are overseas).

 - Post notices in publications – this also helps to protect against unexpected claims.
 The cost is around £260.